elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Repository

 Finally we need to create our project's repository, the database wrapper.
-This can be done via the `mix ecto.gen.repo` task, we'll cover Ecto mix tasks next.
+This can be done via the `mix ecto.gen.repo` task.
+We'll cover Ecto mix tasks next.
 The Repo can be found in `lib/<project name>/repo.ex`:

 ```elixir
 defmodule ExampleApp.Repo do